sevagh/jitters/README.md

 ### android

 Coming soon - compiling jitters for NDK, and using [Oboe](https://github.com/google/oboe) to stream audio from an Android phone's microphone to an RtpServer running on Linux.

-### wireshark

-Coming soon - a custom wireshark dissector for performing a streaming FFT on the audio buffers in the RTP packets.
-This is more for show than useful.